Cudlipptown

 Cudlipptown or Cudliptown is a small village located near the western edge of Dartmoor National Park, northeast of Tavistock, and approximately one mile northeast of Peter Tavy.

 The village comprises a few houses, with a post box embedded in the front garden wall of one of the houses.
-An inn named "the Peter Tavy Inn" is found in the village of Peter Tavy nearby.
+A 15th-century inn, the Peter Tavy Inn, is found in the village of Peter Tavy nearby.